automl/auto-sklearn/doc/manual.rst

 In it's default mode, *auto-sklearn* already uses two cores.
 The first one is used for model building, the second for building an ensemble every time a new machine learning model has finished training.
-An example on how to do this sequentially (first searching for individual models, and then building an ensemble from them) can be seen in `sequential auto-sklearn example <examples/60_search/example_sequential.html>`_.
+An example on how to do this sequentially (first searching for individual models, and then building an ensemble from them) can be seen in
+:ref:`sphx_glr_examples_60_search_example_sequential.py`.

 Nevertheless, *auto-sklearn* also supports parallel Bayesian optimization via the use of `Dask.distributed  <https://distributed.dask.org/>`_.
-By providing the arguments ``n_jobs`` to the estimator construction, one can control the number of cores available to *auto-sklearn* (As exemplified in `sequential auto-sklearn  example <examples/60_search/example_parallel_n_jobs>`_).
-Distributed processes are also supported by providing a custom client object to *auto-sklearn* like in the
+By providing the arguments ``n_jobs`` to the estimator construction, one can control the number of cores available to *auto-sklearn* (As exemplified in :ref:`sphx_glr_examples_60_search_example_parallel_n_jobs.py`).
-example: `sequential auto-sklearn  example <examples/60_search/example_parallel_manual_spawning_python>`_.
+Distributed processes are also supported by providing a custom client object to *auto-sklearn* like in the example: :ref:`sphx_glr_examples_60_search_example_parallel_manual_spawning_cli.py`.
 When multiple cores are available, *auto-sklearn* will create a worker per core, and use the available workers to both search for better machine learning models as well as building an ensemble with them until the time resource is exhausted.

 **Note:** *auto-sklearn* requires all workers to have access to a shared file system for storing training data and models.

 Furthermore, depending on the installation of scikit-learn and numpy, the model building procedure may use up to all cores.
-Such behaviour is unintended by *auto-sklearn* and is most likely due to numpy being installed from `pypi` as a binary wheel (`see here <http://scikit-learn-general.narkive .com/44ywvAHA/binary-wheel-packages-for-linux-are-coming>`_).
+Such behaviour is unintended by *auto-sklearn* and is most likely due to numpy being installed from `pypi` as a binary wheel (`see here <https://scikit-learn-general.narkive .com/44ywvAHA/binary-wheel-packages-for-linux-are-coming>`_).
 Executing ``export OPENBLAS_NUM_THREADS=1`` should disable such behaviours and make numpy only use a single core at a time.